puniverse/capsule/README.md

 ### Custom Capsules

 You can customize many of the capsule's inner workings by creating a *custom capsule*.
-A custom capsule is a subclass of `Capsule` that overrides some of the overridable methods.
+A custom capsule is a subclass of `Capsule` that overrides some of its overridable methods.
 To use your custom capsule, include its class in the root of the capsule JAR, and simply indicate it is the JAR's main class in the mainfest, like so:

     Main-Class: MyCustomCapsule

+Please consult Capsule's [Javadoc](http://puniverse.github.io/capsule/capsule/javadoc/Capsule.html) for specific documentation on custom capsules.

 ### "Really Executable" Capsules